Juvenile Defense Lawyer Chesterfield, MO

 Juvenile offenses in Chesterfield, MO encompass a spectrum of offenses and can vary in severity, from nonviolent to violent offenses.
 Common types of juvenile crimes in Chesterfield and throughout Missouri include:

-• Shoplifting and Theft/Burglary: Fortunately, the Missouri courts recognize that children may not have the same decision-making abilities as adults.
-Property crimes, such as shoplifting and theft, fall under the purview of the Juvenile Division.
-The approach is geared toward correcting juvenile behavior, frequently involving release to parents, restitution, probation, diversionary programs, counseling, or in more severe cases, detention or home confinement.
+- Shoplifting and Theft/Burglary: Fortunately, the Missouri courts don’t feel children have the same decision-making abilities as adults.
+Property crimes, like shoplifting and theft, fall under the purview of the Juvenile Division, which tends to course-correct juveniles who steal by releasing them to their parents or possibly in more serious cases ordering restitution, probation, a diversionary program, counseling, or even detention or home confinement.

-• Simple Assault: Due to recent law changes, a juvenile may now be charged with simple assault for causing injury to another individual or making serious threats.
-Referred to as assault in the fourth degree according to RSMo. § 565.056, this is a misdemeanor and could result in jail time, community service, restitution, probation, counseling, or fines.
+- Assault: Recent legislative changes mean that a juvenile may now face charges of simple assault for causing injury to another individual or making serious threats.
+Classified as assault in the fourth degree under RSMo. § 565.056, this offense is categorized as a misdemeanor, potentially leading to consequences like jail time, community service, restitution, probation, counseling, or a fine.

-• Arson: Penalties for juvenile arson cases can vary widely based on the specific circumstances.
-In less severe instances, juveniles might be required to fulfill restitution or perform community service and undergo counseling.
-However, arson charges can quickly escalate to more serious consequences depending on the gravity of the offense.
+- Arson: The penalties for juvenile arson vary wildly depending on the circumstances.
+In minor cases, juveniles might be required to pay restitution or perform community service and undergo counseling, but it can certainly become a major charge.

-Our experienced legal team makes sure that the citizens of Chesterfield, MO receive the best possible legal presentation in any situation.
-In addition to juvenile defense in Chesterfield, MO, our attorneys are experienced in several forms of law, such as:
+Our knowledgeable legal team makes sure that the residents of Chesterfield, MO receive the best possible legal presentation in any situation.
+In addition to juvenile defense in Chesterfield, MO, our attorneys are experienced in a variety of types of cases, such as:

 Who Decides if a Juvenile Can Be Tried as an Adult in Chesterfield, MO?